r3wst3r/lonk/README.md

 </p>

 <p align="center">
-  link is a command and control framework written in rust.
+  lonk is a fork of link, a command and control framework written in rust.
 Currently in <strong>beta</strong>.
 </p>

 <p align="center">